smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 # 2. Create Databases and Users

-**This section details the original method the script *rif40_development_creation.sql*, iot is useful to sort out connection problems.
-The easier way is to skip to section 4, and run  *rebuild_all.bat* which runs all the required scriipts in sequence and prompts for the RIF user and user password.**
+**This section details the original method the script *rif40_development_creation.sql*.
+This section is useful to sort out connection problems.
+The easier way to rebuild the RIF is to skip to section 4, and run  *rebuild_all.bat* which runs all the required scriipts in sequence and prompts for the RIF user and user password.**

 Run the following command as Administrator in this directory (...rapidInquiryFacility\rifDatabase\SQLserver\installation):